alexdibol/financial_innovation/README.md

 Here, abstraction becomes infrastructure.
 Cryptography becomes a method of organizing trust.
 Blockchain becomes a way to record state and coordinate transactions.
 Tokenization asks how claims on real and financial assets can become more divisible, programmable, transferable, and auditable.

-This part includes:

-25. Cryptographic Architecture as Innovation
-26. The Origin of Bitcoin
-27. Blockchain Architecture
-28. Blockchain Infrastructure
-29. Asset Tokenization
-30. AI-Mazonia NaturePass
-31. Web3 as Financial Re-Architecture
+This part includes discussions of cryptographic architecture, Bitcoin, blockchain architecture and infrastructure, asset tokenization, AI-Mazonia NaturePass, and Web3 as financial re-architecture.

 The central lesson is that mathematics and code can expand the design space of finance, but only when they are connected to governance, legal meaning, real assets, social purpose, and institutional usability.